Lukasdotcom/fantasy-manager/leagues.md

 # League Support Level

 Not every league has perfect support.
-This is the levels of support for all the leagues officialy in the store.
+This is the levels of support for all the leagues by default in the store.

 - :1st_place_medal: is the top level of support so it is tested/used actively by me.
 - :2nd_place_medal: is the second level of support which means it is not activly maintained/tested but will recieve bug fixes